Updated: 2 days ago

 A three-degree increase in global temperature – possible as early as 2050 – would throw the carbon cycle into reverse.
 Instead of absorbing carbon dioxide, vegetation and soils start to release it. . .
 Farming and food production will tip into irreversible decline.
 Salt water will creep up the stricken rivers, poisoning ground water.
 Higher temperatures mean greater evaporation, further drying out vegetation and soils, and causing huge losses from reservoirs.

-The sketch illustrates this concept.
+The sketch at the start of this post illustrates this concept.
 On the left side — where we are now — we have the resources to pursue high-tech, futuristic options.
 On the right side of the curve we will need to focus on those technologies that are proven and that are not so resource intensive.
 It is probable that, somewhere between now and the year 2050, we will pass through some type of complexity peak.
 After which we will have to focus on the use and development of energy sources that are relatively simple and inexpensive.

 As we discuss technological responses to climate change in future posts, we will consider the following questions with regard to each technical option.